-Moisture and humidity levels are among the main causes of health problems and discomfort in the built environment.
+Excess Moisture and Mold are among the main causes of health problems and discomfort in the built environment.
 Buildings experience moisture buildup from human breath, perspiration, plants, cooking, and washing.

-PURE WOOL LIFE INSULATION managed humidity in the atmosphere like no other insulating fiber.
-At about 65% relative humidity PURE WOOL LIFE INSULATION will absorb moisture into it complex structure without feeling wet.
-It will absorb up to a third of its own weight of moisture and still be dry!
-Once the relative humidity drops below 65% it releases the moisture into the atmosphere.
-This keeps a more constant humidity level and temperature, thereby eliminating the environment for mold to grow.
-Mold is the major contributor to allergies and bronchial problems.
+PURE WOOL INSULATION by Wool.Life manages humidity in the atmosphere like no other insulation fiber.
+At about 65% Relative Humidity (RH) Natural Wool Insulation will absorb moisture into it complex fiber structure.
+Once the RH drops below 65% it releases the moisture back into the atmosphere.
+This keeps a more constant humidity level in the room as well as helping to regulate the temperature.
+Managed moisture levels have a direct effect on the ability for mold to grow.
+Mold is a major contributor to allergies and bronchial problems.

-In one word, Wool Controls Mold Inside your home by controlling humidity levels.
+In a word, wool helps to control mold Inside your home by controlling humidity levels and managing moisture.